Deyht/CIANNA/README.md

 #### Dependencies

 CIANNA is codded in C99 and requires at least a C compiler to be used.
 Additionally, it supports several compute methods:
-- C_NAIV: No dependency, very simple CPU implementation (mainly for pedagogical purpose).
+- **C_NAIV**: No dependency, very simple CPU implementation (mainly for pedagogical purpose).
 Support basic multi-CPU with OpenMP.
-- C_BLAS: Require OpenBLAS, much more optimized multi-CPU implementation.
+- **C_BLAS**: Require OpenBLAS, much more optimized multi-CPU implementation.
 Non-matrix operations can also be multi-threaded with OpenMP.
 (We recommend an OpenMP installation for OpenBLAS)
-- C_CUDA: (Recommended) Most efficient implementation relying on Nvidia GPU.
+- **C_CUDA**: (Recommended) Most efficient implementation relying on Nvidia GPU.
 Require a recent version of CUDA (At least CUDA 10.1, and latest CUDA 11.1 recommended)

 #### How to install and compile